 Research Administration Policy and Compliance (RAPC)

-Stanford has schools or departments which operate facilities or research lab as a self-sustaining “businesses” that provide on-going products or services in support of the University’s teaching and research functions.
-These service centers, which may support departments or the entire campus, provides cost savings via services/products to internal Stanford users and on a very limited basis will provide services/products to users external to Stanford.
-Service Centers must recover their operational costs annually through rate(s) to users based on an approved budget & approved rate(s).
+Stanford has schools or departments which operate facilities or research labs as a self sustaining “businesses” that provide on going products or services that support of the University’s teaching and research functions.
+These service centers, which may support departments or the entire campus, provide cost savings via services/products to internal Stanford users and on a very limited basis will provide services/products to users external to Stanford.

 Service centers must recover their operational costs annually through rate(s) to users based on an approved budget and approved rate(s).
 A list of the current service centers and their contacts, plus the list of corresponding RAPC/CMA analysts for any questions you might have is available on the web.

 Expenditure Allocation PTAs (EAPTAs) are specialized departmental expenditure PTAs used solely to accumulate expenditures such as materials, supplies, services, or salaries whose distribution to the PTAs benefiting from the expenditures cannot be determined at the time the expenditure is incurred.